gvwilson/thirdbit/fiction/madica/index.md

 while I'm here talking to you?"

 "But how?"
 Madica asked, her mind racing.
-The command chair was right behind her...
+The command chair was right behind her…

 "How?"
 Mr. Poudell laughed the world's driest laugh.
 "I've been moving my mind from one robot to another for a long, long time."

 "Why?
-Why would you...?
+Why would you…?
 Why?"
 She tensed, ready to jump.
-She would only have one chance...
+She would only have one chance…

 "Why?"
 Mr. Poudell's voice was suddenly as cold and as empty as outer space.
 "So I can *stop*, that's why."
 He moved his arms from side to